Anji Salvacion

 Anji Salvacion competed on Idol Philippines in 2019, progressing through the Theatre Rounds.
-She starred in Unloving U (2021) and sang songs for the soundtracks of Unloving U, Marry Me, Marry You (2021) and My Sunset Girl (2021).
+She starred in Unloving U (2021) and Linlang (2023), and sang songs for the soundtracks of Unloving U, Marry Me, Marry You (2021) and My Sunset Girl (2021).
 Her first extended play (EP) entitled Kasingkasing Dalampasigan was released on April 29, 2022, reaching number 1 on iTunes PH hours after its release.

 Early life

-Anji Salvacion was born on September 24, 2002 in Siargao, Surigao del Norte to a Filipino mother and a Russian father.
+Angie Kristine Allen Salvacion Gorbulev was born on September 24, 2002, in Siargao, Surigao del Norte to a Filipino mother and a Ukrainian father.
 In her teenage years, Anji competed in singing contests and beauty pageants as her mother, Melisa's way of improving her daughter's confidence.

 Career

 2019–2021: ASAP and Idol Philippines

-In 2019, Anji Salvacion auditioned for Idol Philippines as Angie Kristine, performing Christina Perri's "Jar of Hearts".
+In 2019, Salvacion auditioned for Idol Philippines as Angie Kristine, performing Christina Perri's "Jar of Hearts".
 She would then progress through the Theatre Rounds until her elimination in the Do or Die Round.
 Following her run in the show, Anji took on minor, non-credited background roles on soap operas, as well as serving as a stand-in for actors in commercials.

-In 2021, Anji Salvacion landed a starring role in Unloving U in which she played the character named Waltz, a miniseries which aired in February that year.
+In 2021, Salvacion landed a starring role in Unloving U in which she played the character named Waltz, a miniseries which aired in February that year.
 She also recorded songs for the soundtrack for the series, and for the soundtracks of Marry Me, Marry You and My Sunset Girl.
 In April 2021, she became a mainstay performer on ASAP Natin 'To, along with being a part of the influencer group, The Squad Plus.